jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 But as we will see lukeghg package contains template and configuration files that make the use of command line programs easier.

-## C Update lukeghg python package
+## 3. Update lukeghg python package

 You need to update lukeghg package from GitHub whenever someone has made changes and pushed the work there.
 Otherwise changes will not appear available in the virtual environment,